emmabostian/Front-End-FAQ/testing.md

 ----

 <details>
-<summary> What are some of the frameworks/resources one use and leearn how to write front-end integration tests </summary>
+<summary> What are some of the frameworks/resources one can use to learn how to write front-end integration tests </summary>

 If you know the answer to this question, please submit a pull request with the answer.